 Firmly against the evils of slavery, then President Abraham Lincoln signed the District of Columbia Compensated Emancipation Act on April 16, 1862.
 It freed around 3100 slaves living in Washington DC.
 A compensation of $300 was also provided to them.

 It was not until nine months later that Lincoln issued the Emancipation Proclamation, which changed the status of over 3.5 million slaves in 10 confederate states from slave to free.

 Official Abolishment of Slavery

-Only after the end of the American Civil War, in 1865, was slavery truly abolished all over the United States.
-It was with the introduction of the 13th amendment to the United States Constitution on January 31, 1865, ratified by 30 out of 36 states in December of the same year that slavery was formally abolished, effectively freeing the 4 million men, women, and children that were slaves in America.
+It was only after the end of the American Civil War, in 1865 that slavery was truly abolished all over the United States.
+The introduction of the 13th amendment to the United States Constitution on January 31, 1865, was approved by 30 out of 36 states in December of the same year that slavery was formally abolished, effectively freeing the 4 million men, women, and children that were slaves in America.

 Observance of Emancipation Day

-On January 4, 2005, Mayor Anthony A. Williams of Washington DC signed a law that made Emancipation Day a public holiday to be celebrated on the date of the anniversary of the Compensated Emancipation Act.
+On January 4, 2005, Mayor Anthony A. Williams of Washington DC signed a law that made Emancipation Day a public holiday to be celebrated on the anniversary of the Compensated Emancipation Act.

 If April 16 falls on a weekend, the holiday is observed on the closest following weekday.

 To celebrate, the city of Washington DC hosts events throughout the whole month of April.
 There are exhibitions, public talks, memorials, and concerts.
-These activities aim to educate people, not only about the history of the District of Columbia but mostly to bring awareness to the history of slavery and how its repercussions are still felt in modern day America.
+These activities aim to educate people, not only about the history of the District of Columbia but mostly to bring awareness about the history of slavery and how its repercussions are still felt in modern-day America.